-As my first post, I would like to share some background about myself and how biking in the city has evolved into a passion that has persuaded me to start this blog.
+As my first post, I would like to how biking in the city has lead to a liberation and a passion that persuaded me to start this blog.

 Growing up in the burbs next to a corn field, made it hard for a kid to get around.
 Public transportation was non-existent.
 Mooching rides from parents often involved bargaining.
-Hooking up with friends, trips to the local convenience store, Sunday afternoon baseball could only happen if it involved my bike.
+Playing with friends, trips to the local convenience store, Sunday afternoon baseball, often involved riding my bike.

-During the adolescent years, changes were naturally abundant.
-Among them was the priority for any 16-year-old living in a small town, that is to get their driver’s licence.
-Having access to a car represented maturity and freedom plus the added benefit of raising your social status within the teenage ranks.
-My bike was soon relegated to the back of the garage to be swallowed up by all that was deemed not important.
+Changes were naturally abundant during the adolescent years.
+Among them was the priority for any 16-year-old living in a small town.
+You need to get a driver’s licence.
+Having access to a car represented maturity, freedom liberation while raising your social status within the teenage ranks.
+My bike was soon relegated to the back of the garage and swallowed up by all that was deemed not important.

 In early adult years, my life was engulfed by car culture.
 Highway commutes along with all its vexing tendencies became the norm.
 My job required it and it was a fact of life as if any.
 My speedometer would suggest that swaths of time had gone by until one day I found myself working and living in the city core.

 Toronto is often jokingly referred to as having two seasons, winter and construction.
 As such, getting around felt as if I was at the mercy of the city.
 Even though there is an abundance of transportation choices, I often viewed the car as impractical, the subway annoying, taxis expensive, streetcar frustrating and walking just plain time-consuming.
 My personal evolution lead me to eradicating all of these nuisances.